Philippines - Things to Do in Philippines in August

 Kadayawan Festival

-Davao's week-long harvest celebration features street dancing where performers wear costumes made entirely of fresh flowers — the scent of marigolds and orchids hangs in the air for blocks.
+Davao's week-long harvest celebration features street dancing where performers wear costumes made entirely of fresh flowers, the scent of marigolds and orchids hangs in the air for blocks.
 The fruit market along Roxas Avenue turns into a durian great destination, with vendors who'll teach you to pick the perfect fruit by smell alone.

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-The ATM at Manila Airport Terminal 3 consistently runs out of cash on weekends — grab pesos at the Terminal 2 ATMs instead Local jeepneys from Cebu City to Moalboal cost 120 pesos and take 3 hours, but they're more reliable than tourist buses that wait for seat-fillers Island-hopping tour prices drop 30% if you ask at the dock instead of booking online — captains prefer cash and same-day bookings The ferry from El Nido to Coron leaves at 6 AM sharp, but buy your ticket the day before — they oversell by 20% and bump late buyers
+The ATM at Manila Airport Terminal 3 consistently runs out of cash on weekends, grab pesos at the Terminal 2 ATMs instead Local jeepneys from Cebu City to Moalboal cost 120 pesos and take 3 hours, but they're more reliable than tourist buses that wait for seat-fillers Island-hopping tour prices drop 30% if you ask at the dock instead of booking online, captains prefer cash and same-day bookings The ferry from El Nido to Coron leaves at 6 AM sharp.
+But buy your ticket the day before, they oversell by 20% and bump late buyers

 Avoid These Mistakes

-Booking inter-island flights back-to-back without weather buffers — August delays can cascade for days Relying on weather apps — local captains cancel based on actual sea conditions, not forecasts Skipping travel insurance — August storms can strand you on islands for 2-3 days unexpectedly Packing only flip-flops — muddy trails and wet boat decks destroy them in days
+Booking inter-island flights back-to-back without weather buffers, August delays can cascade for days Relying on weather apps, local captains cancel based on actual sea conditions, not forecasts Skipping travel insurance, August storms can strand you on islands for 2-3 days unexpectedly Packing only flip-flops, muddy trails and wet boat decks destroy them in days

-Explore Activities in Philippines
+Explore More Activities in Philippines